Wellness Programs

 Healthy officers and first responders are essential for a healthy community.

-A 2020 study suggests mental health is an occupational concern.
-12% of officers reported a prior diagnosis of mental illness and 26% screened positive for depression, anxiety, PTSD, or suicidal ideation or self-harm symptoms.
+In 2020, 12% of officers reported a prior diagnosis of mental illness and 26% screened positive for depression, anxiety, PTSD, or suicidal ideation or self-harm symptoms.

-Barriers in accessing mental health services:
+Barriers for first responders in accessing mental health services include:

 • Inability to identify when they are experiencing a mental illness